department-of-veterans-affairs/vets-api-clients/test_accounts.md

 ## Veteran Non-Health

-These test users have a variety of synthetic VA records such as service history and disability rating attached to them and can be used to test the [Benefits Claims API] (https://developer.va.gov/explore/benefits/docs/claims?version=current).
+These test users have a variety of synthetic VA records such as service history and disability rating attached to them and can be used to test the [Benefits Claims API](https://developer.va.gov/explore/benefits/docs/claims?version=current).

 **Password for all ID.met accounts: Password1234!**